 For our SEM-EDS, SEM-XRF and microEDXRF products, IXRF offers Iridium Ultra: an all-inclusive state-of-the-art software suite featuring a myriad of comprehensive qualitative and quantitative capabilities supporting both e-beam and X-ray excitation.
-Included are stage control and automation, data acquisition, spectral manupulation (including deconvolution and artifact removal), mapping, imaging, and statistical analysis tools.
+Included are stage control and automation, data acquisition, spectral manipulation (including deconvolution and artifact removal), mapping, imaging, and statistical analysis tools.
 The platform is unsurpassed in it’s ability to provide elemental and phase mapping, line scans, critical dimensions (CD) as well as qualitative and quantitative elemental analyses.
-For the ATLAS microEDXRF line, this includes analysis of solids, liquids, particles, powders and thin films.
-IXRF offers free software upgrades for the life of the system so the analyst is never out of date.
+For the ATLAS microXRF line, this includes analysis of solids, liquids, particles, powders and thin films.

 - Identifying Elements